Quiroptero/omiranda.dev/README.md

-Source code for building [The coding chiroptera's lore](https://omiranda.dev).
+Source code for building [The Workbench in the Cave](https://omiranda.dev).